 Metal Shingles – total cost to install – $7-9 per 1 sq. ft.

-Unlike corrugated steel, metal shingles are made of a much higher quality steel (G-90 or Galvalume) or Aluminum, and are pained with premium Kynar 500 resin based coatings.
-Metal shingles use concealed fastener installation method, and are not subject to rusting and leaks nearly as much as corrugated panels.
+Unlike corrugated steel, metal shingles are made of a much higher quality steel (G-90 or Galvalume) or Aluminum, and are painted with premium Kynar 500 resin based coatings.
+Metal shingles use a concealed fastener installation method, and are not subject to rusting and leaks nearly as much as corrugated panels.

-Metal shingles are considered an “architectural” premium type of metal roofs, and yet are VERY affordable for their quality and longevity.
+Metal shingles are considered an “architectural” premium type of metal roofs, offer high quality and longevity and yet are VERY affordable.